 Lockers are available for Dance majors and MFA students.
-Because graduate students have an office at the Geddes Building, undergraduate students will be given priority in choosing their lockers.
-Students must sign up for a locker number (lists are posted on the outside bathroom door).
+Students must sign up for a locker number via an electronic sign-up sheet shared by the Department Administrator at the beginning of the academic year.
 Students are responsible for providing their own lock, maintaining a record of the combination, and arranging for any services required to either unlock or cut off the lock.